Notice of Privacy & Information Practices

-- Communicate with other Riverside Health System organizations for treatment, payment, or health care operations.
+- Communicate with other Riverside organizations for treatment, payment or health care operations.

 - Communicate with other providers, health plans, or their related entities for their treatment or payment activities, or health care operations activities relating to quality assessment or licensing.

 Other uses and disclosures, not previously described, may only be done with your written authorization.
-You may revoke your authorization; however, this will not affect prior uses and disclosures.
+If you provide Riverside authorization to use or disclose health information about you, you may revoke your authorization, in writing, at any time; however, this will not affect prior uses and disclosures.

 What are Riverside's Responsibilities?

-- Request that we restrict how we use or disclose your health information. ^ (However, we are not required to agree with your requests, unless the request restricts disclosures to a health plan for purposes of carrying out payment or health care operations and the information pertains solely to a health care item or service you fully pay for out of pocket.)
+Right to restriction: You have the right to request that we restrict how we use or disclose your health information.
+You also have the right to request a limit on the medical information we disclose about you for notification purposes to individuals involved in your care or the payment of your care, like a family member or friend.
+However, we are not required to agree with your requests, unless the request restricts disclosures to a health plan for purposes of carrying out payment or health care operations and the information pertains solely to a health care item or service you fully pay for out of pocket.

 What if I have a Complaint?